isaacfink21/biomehorizon/index.md

 ## Taxonomydata format.
 Describes taxonomy of each OTU from Kingdom through Genus.
 ## Levels without classification have NA values.
 ## You can also supply a vector of strings each with the entire taxonomy of an OTU,
-## with levels separated by semicolons.
+## with levels separated by semicolons
 ## Supports classification up to Subspecies (8 levels)
 head(taxonomydata)
 ```